D8A-SCIENCE/hpc-gitbook/README.md

 **The site is [deployed live here](https://d8a-science.github.io/hpc-gitbook/).**

-This site is a fork of [@heatherbaier](https://github.com/heatherbaier/)'s Gitbook [here](https://hmbaier.gitbook.io/distributed-ml-w-and-m) and uses Jekyll and the Cayman theme.
+This site is a fork of [@heatherbaier](https://github.com/heatherbaier/)'s Gitbook [here](https://hmbaier.gitbook.io/distributed-ml-w-and-m), now rendered with [mdBook](https://github.com/rust-lang/mdBook).

 Find something incorrect?
 See something missing that would be helpful to other Data Science students?
 Volunteer to contribute!
 Contact one of our current editors to get started: [@heatherbaier](https://github.com/heatherbaier/), [@DanRunfola](https://github.com/DanRunfola), [@stmorse](https://github.com/stmorse).
+Alternatively, check out [CONTRIBUTING.md](CONTRIBUTING.md) to get started and submit a PR.